1f349/handshake/README.md

 [Fragment N.o. {1 Byte}] [Fragment Count {1 Byte}] [Fragment Length {2 Byte}]

+The Fragment Count value of 0 is reserved for future use and a value of 1 is not expected from sending implementations.

-All other internal fields,, that are byte arrays, are headed with an unsigned integer represented using the [github.com/1f349/int-byte-utils](https://github.com/1f349/int-byte-utils) package signifying the length of the following field, where these are denoted as ([] Field),
+All other internal fields, that are byte arrays, are headed with an unsigned integer represented using the [github.com/1f349/int-byte-utils](https://github.com/1f349/int-byte-utils) package signifying the length of the following field, where these are denoted as ([] Field),